komarthiranga/komarthiranga/README.md

 - 👋 Hi, I’m @komarthiranga
-- 👀 I’m interested in Front end javascript frameworks
+- 👀 I’m Expert in Javascript Programming
-- 🌱 I’m currently learning React.js
+- 🌱 I’m React + Angular Programeer
 - 💞️ I’m looking to collaborate on Machien learning with web
 - 📫 How to reach me reduxranga@gmail.com